HosseinGaeeini/HosseinGaeeini/README.md

 👋 Hi, I’m @HosseinGaeeini

-👀 I’m interested in applications of data science for firms and individuals.
+I’m interested in applications of data science for firms and individuals.
 I’m currently learning in-depth mathematical basis of machine learning techniques
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 HosseinGaeeini/HosseinGaeeini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.